 I found this exercise so nice and so insightful that I decided to create a template to share with you.
 You can find the link to download the template at the end of this article.

-- Where I’m struggling?
+- Where am I struggling?

-- Where there was visible progress?
+- Where did you make visible progress?

-As you can see, creating the visualization will help you organize your information so you can answer critical questions that will help you to set more realistic
+As you can see, creating the visualization will help you organize your information so you can answer critical questions that will help you to set more realistic expectations and actions for the new year.

 On the right side of the page, I added a column with some sections to capture some qualitative data as well.
 On the back of the page, I added 3 more columns to complete the whole set of information that will help me to set more actionable resolutions for the new year.